 Methamphetamine and Stimulant Use

 Cocaine and methamphetamine use rates and overdose deaths are rapidly increasing across the United States.
-According to data from the CDC, overdose deaths from stimulants increased by 7.5 times between 2007 and 2017.
 The National Institute of Drug Abuse released a report on methamphetamine in April 2019.
+Read the report.
+In addition, the Centers for Disease Control and Prevention released a report on patterns and characteristics of methamphetamine use among adults between 2015 and 2018 in March 2020.
 Read the report.

 The New England ATTC offers several training and technical assistance products to build workforce capacity in this high priority area.